ajaydevarakonda7/intro-to-marketing-notes/README.md

 | 2. | We try to give the best we can to the customer and try to reduce prices. | We try to give the customer exactly what he needs and charge premiums. |
 | 3. | Persuade the customer to want what the product offers. | Persuade the company to offer what the customer wants. |

 Try to please every single customer and you'll go out of business.
-Marketer has to be transparent, authentic and has to consider the entire customer experience.
+Marketer has to be transparent, authentic and has to consider the __entire customer experience__.

 #### My Own Notes
 But the kind of product that I try to build is not much customer focused.